Previous Chapter Chapter 13: An Afrocentric Approach to Counseling Groups with African Americans Next Chapter

 I am because we are; and because we are, therefore I am.

 Much of the multicultural counseling research has pointed out the need for counselors to become culturally competent to appropriately address the needs of a diverse community.
 Traditional psychology and psychotherapy have been based on theoretical and diagnostic standards established with a select group of client characteristics and have expanded their interventions in recent years to emphasize and utilize client diversity.
-Group approaches have been even slower to incorporate psychological, emotional, and spiritual factors of cultural groups, ...
+Group approaches have been even slower to incorporate psychological, emotional, and spiritual factors of cultural groups, especially when related to group work from an African American perspective.
+While it is ...